• neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

 • most usually due to hypoperfusion and/or microembolization [Murkin, 2001]

-• probably, there is an interaction between hypoperfusion and embolization – reduced perfusion at the time of microembolization limits the ability of the bloodstream to “washout” the embolus (especially in the so-called “border zones”) Border zone infarcts (BZI)
+• there is likely an interaction between hypoperfusion and embolization, where reduced perfusion at the time of microembolization limits the ability of the bloodstream to “washout” the embolus (especially in the so-called “border zones”) Border zone infarcts (BZI)

 • during connection to the extracorporeal circulation, small fat particles can be torn from the aortic wall, causing “mini-infarcts” in the brain tissue; bubbles released from the device can also pose a problem